sid115/se-lab1/README.md

 ## Development

-The following instructions requiere a Unix-like environment.
+The following instructions require a Unix-like environment.

 ### Cloning